Astro Lounge

 Astro Lounge is the second studio album by American rock band Smash Mouth, released on June 8, 1999 by Interscope Records.

-The album includes the single "All Star", which reached #4 on the US Billboard Hot 100 and is widely considered as the group's signature song.
+The album includes the single "All Star", which reached number four on the US Billboard Hot 100 and is widely considered as the group's signature song.
 Three other singles were also released from the album, including "Then the Morning Comes", "Waste", and a cover version of The Four Seasons' "Can't Get Enough of You Baby".
+This is the band’s second and final album to feature their full original lineup as drummer and founding member Kevin Coleman left shortly after the album's release.
+He was replaced by Michael Urbano.

+Composition

+Musically, the album has been described as pop rock, post-psychedelia, and surf pop.
+Astro Lounge saw the band break away from the ska punk genre, that was prominent in Fush Yu Mang, and embrace a more mainstream pop sound.

 Song information

 "All Star"

 "All Star" was featured in the 1999 superhero comedy film Mystery Men, and it was also the lead single to that film’s soundtrack.
 The song was heard in the film two times, including at the end credits.
 Since appearing in Mystery Men, it was later heard in many movies (most notably Shrek), TV shows, commercials, trailers, and network promos, and entered the zeitgeist of pop culture.
 It was also nominated for a Grammy Award for Best Pop Performance by a Duo or Group with Vocals.